BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 - If the parameter accepts one value only (e.g., [rpc-bind-ip](https://bloc-developer.com/api_BLOCd/cli_arguments#--rpc-bind-ip), the command line value will be used, since it has a higher priority
 - If the parameter accepts several values (e.g., [add-priority-node](https://bloc-developer.com/api_BLOCd/cli_arguments#--add-priority-node)), then command line and configuration file values will be merged
 - If some of the options are not defined in the config, the default values will be applied
-- By default config file's name is BLOC.conf, which is located in the binaries folder.
+- By default config file's name is **BLOC.conf**, which is located in the binaries folder.
-- You may adjust the destination to the file via `[--config-file](https://bloc-developer.com/api_BLOCd/cli_arguments#--config-file)` option in the command line.
+- You may adjust the destination to the file via [--config-file](https://bloc-developer.com/api_BLOCd/cli_arguments#--config-file) option in the command line.

- Also:
+ Note:

 - Config files, where used, now use **JSON** formatted files instead of INI
 - Config files will be automatically upgraded to JSON and overwritten on first use